 The Camelion Batteries for Solar Lights are my go-to when it comes to 1.5V batteries.

-They come with a modest 300mAh capacity, but that does the job of powering up my holiday decorations lights for about 4 hours per night.
+They come with a modest 300mAh capacity, but that powers up my holiday decorations lights for about 4 hours per night

 I also appreciate the safe and stable NiCAD cells that work in cold winter and hot summer days without any problems.

-But I’d have been happier if Camelion offered a warranty for their products just in case something goes wrong.
+However, I’d have been happier if Camelion offered a product warranty just in case something went wrong.

-I also wish they had a higher capacity to make the lights last longer, but that’s just me nitpicking I guess.
+Plus, I wish they had a higher capacity to make the lights last longer, but that’s just me nitpicking I guess.

 Pros